superfell/zkSforce/README.md

 	[sforce loginWithRefreshToken:refreshToken authUrl:authHost oAuthConsumerKey:OAUTH_CLIENTID];
 	// use as normal
 	// See the OAuthDemo sample for more info.

+Instances are ZKSforceClient are not safe to be called on multiple threads concurrently.
+If you want to use ZKSforceClient concurrently, you should use the -copyWithZone: method to create per thread instances. [or use the async/callback based API]

+# Date/Time formats
+The way date/times are serialized changed in v35.0.2.
+The timestamp sent over the wire is now in UTC, whereas before the timestamp was sent in the users local timezone (with the correct offset applied).
+The exact same logical timestamp is sent, so there's no change in behavior in terms of how NSDates are mapped to dateTimes in salesforce, just a difference in the offset in the serialized dateTime.
+If for some reason you are calling the ZKSoapDate asString methods yourself, the resulting string is different.
+[Although i can't imagine why you're doing this].

+# Unit Tests
+The zkSforceTests directory contains a project with a number of tests in it, these tests are focused on the hand coded supporting classes, and generally don't test the classes that get code gen'd from the WSDL.

 # Updating from older versions
 v29 is a major update where a significant amount of the code is now code-generated from the partner WSDL, because of this there are a number of API changes that might affect an existing project that you're trying to update to this version of zkSforce.